 The simulations follow the complex electrical and magnetic interactions in the ionized gas — known as magnetohydrodynamics — within the extreme gravitational environment determined by the equations of Einstein’s general relativity, a task requiring the use of advanced numerical codes and fast supercomputers.

-Both of the simulations reported in the study were run on the Pleiades supercomputer at NASA’s Ames Research Center in Moffett Field, Calif.
+Both of the simulations reported in the study were run on the Pleiades supercomputer at NASA’s Ames Research Center in Moffett Field, California.
 They follow the black holes over their last three orbits and subsequent merger using models both with and without a magnetic field in the gas disk.

-Additional simulations were run on the Ranger and Discover supercomputers, respectively located at the University of Texas, Austin, and the NASA Center for Climate Simulation at Goddard, in order to investigate the effects of different initial conditions, fewer orbits and other variations.
+Additional simulations were run on the Ranger and Discover supercomputers, respectively located at the University of Texas, Austin, and the NASA Center for Climate Simulation at Goddard, in order to investigate the effects of different initial conditions, fewer orbits, and other variations.

 “What’s striking in the magnetic simulation is that the disk’s initial magnetic field is rapidly intensified by about 100 times, and the merged black hole is surrounded by a hotter, denser, thinner accretion disk than in the unmagnetized case,” Giacomazzo explained.

 In the turbulent environment near the merging black holes, the magnetic field intensifies as it becomes twisted and compressed.
 The team suggests that running the simulation for additional orbits would result in even greater amplification.